vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 second phase ranking.
 Read more in [documentation](https://docs.vespa.ai/en/attributes.html#paged-attributes).

-Using `paged` attributes on HW with high-latency network attached storage disks (e.g EBS), might not be the best option.
+Using `paged` attributes on HW with high-latency network-attached storage disks (e.g EBS), might not be the best option.

 Also, if there is free available memory, everything works as if not using the paged option.
-Until, the data no longer fits, and where the OS needs to start paging out data.
 Benchmarking with a realistic document volume/memory overcommit is vital when using the paged attribute option to avoid latency surprises in production.

 **How does Long-ColBERT impact processing or indexing time?**
-Storing the tensor is just an append operation to the Vespa storage engine and does not impact indexing time negatively.
+Storing the tensor is a simple append operation to the Vespa storage engine, and does not impact indexing time negatively.
 Inferencing with embedder models scales as regular transformer model inference.
 See [scaling inference with embedders](https://blog.vespa.ai/accelerating-transformer-based-embedding-retrieval-with-vespa/).

-Since Vespa inferences with the model multiple times (once per window), allowing a higher per-document operation timeout can be beneficial.
+Since Vespa inferences with the ColBERT model multiple times (once per window), allowing a higher per-document operation timeout can be beneficial.

 **I have PDFs with 10K pages, should I use one PDF ⇔ one Vespa document?**